Practical AI setup for brokers

 Broker review before send

-Ready for review: signal queue prepared, draft reply written, sensitive fields held back, next action waiting on broker approval.
+Ready for review: draft reply prepared, sensitive fields held back, next action waiting on broker approval.

 Draft reply preparedRedactions checkedContext preserved